Ken Farragut

-Kenneth David Farragut, Jr. (December 23, 1928 – February 16, 2014) was an American football center.
-He played professionally in the National Football League (NFL) for the Philadelphia Eagles.
+Kenneth David Farragut Jr. (December 23, 1928 – February 16, 2014) was an American professional football player who was a center for the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Ole Miss Rebels.

-High school years
+Early life

 Born in Ponchatoula, Louisiana, Farragut moved with his family to Moss Point, Mississippi, where he became a star center and linebacker for his high school team and their coach, Tom Swayze.
 The team went undefeated in 1945, with Farragut as captain.
 As a senior in 1946, he earned all-state honors.
 When Swayze took an assistant coaching job at the University of Mississippi in 1947, Farragut followed him, becoming one of coach Johnny Vaught's first recruits.

 College career

 At U of M, Farragut was the team captain in 1950.
 Following his senior season in 1951, he was invited to play in the College All-Star Game in Chicago.

 Professional career

-Farragut was drafted in the sixth round (68th overall) of the 1951 NFL Draft by the Philadelphia Eagles, where he played center from 1951 to 1954.
+Farragut was selected in the sixth round (68th overall) of the 1951 NFL draft by the Philadelphia Eagles, where he played center from 1951 to 1954.
 He was named to the Pro Bowl in 1953.